code16/sharp/docs/pages/commands.md

 ### Command confirmation

-To add a confirmation message before a Command is executed, simply add a `confirmationText()` method:
+To add a confirmation message before a Command is executed, add a `confirmationText()` method:

 ```php
 public function confirmationText()